 Want to let chapters know you are interested in learning more about their organization?
 Submit a Fraternity/Sorority Interest Form here!

-SORORITY RECRUITMENT REGISTRATION FORM (available late October 2014)
+SORORITY RECRUITMENT REGISTRATION FORM (open now!)

-FRATERNITY RECRUITMENT REGISTRATION
+FRATERNITY RECRUITMENT REGISTRATION (open now!)

 Membership Intake for NPHC fraternities and sororities